-3PRE-CONDITIONING OF EXPERIMENTAL ANIMALS
+3. PRE-CONDITIONING OF EXPERIMENTAL ANIMALS

 After selection of the healthy kids, 10-day adjustment period was given to help them adjust to the new environment.
 Each goat was weighed, checked for health, and given identification to each animal by ear tagging.
 Thereafter, all the experimental kids were dewormed by an oral dewormer (Panacur suspension 2.5 % (Fenbendazole) @ 5 mg/kg) to eliminate endoparasitic infestation before the onset of experiment.The experimental kids were

-Rearedinsemi-intensivesysteminelevatedconventionalslattedwoodenfloorshedwhichhad provision of natural cross ventilation with proper feeding amenities.
+reared in semi-intensive system in elevated conventional slatted wooden floor shed which had provision of natural cross ventilation with proper feeding amenities.

 FIGURE 1:SHATAVARI ROOT POWDER,FENUGREEK SEED POWDER AND AJWAIN SEED POWDER